Frequently asked questions

 • Military ID

-• A notary cannot and must not notarize a blank or incomplete document.
+• New York State Notary Publics cannot and must not notarize a blank or incomplete document.

 • For an acknowledgment, the signer must still personally appear before the notary and acknowledge their signature.
 For a jurat, the document must be signed in the notary's presence.